SoumyaDey1994/DSA/Round2/Readme.md

 06/03/2025

 24. Search in Rotated Sorted Array - check given target number exists in the array and return its index

+07/03/2025

+25. Next Permutation - find the next lexicographically greater permutation of a given sequence of numbers
+26. Number of Islands – Count the number of islands in a 2D grid.
+(DFS/BFS)